tagspaces/documentation/docs/ui/locations.md

 ### Open sub-folders

-You can open the sub-folder of a given location by clicking on the suit-case or the cloud icons depending on the location type.
+You can open the sub-folders of a given location by clicking on the suitcase or the cloud icon depending on the location type.

 <CenteredVideo
     caption="Open sub-folders of a location"